kscherer/wraxl-scheduler/local_test_setup.md

 After the initial setup, everything should be ready for docker-compose.

-    cd wr-buildscripts
+    cd wraxl-scheduler
-    sudo rm -rf /tmp/mesos/*
-    ./start_test_wraxl_cluster.sh --registry <registry> --file wraxl_scheduler.yaml
+    ./start_test_wraxl_cluster.sh --rm --registry <registry> \
+      --file wraxl_local_sched.yml

-This will download and start five docker containers and link them: zookeeper, mesos master, mesos slave, the scheduler and redis.
+This will download and start four docker containers and link them: mesos master, mesos slave, the scheduler and redis.
 To stop the containers, just press Ctrl-C.

 The web UI for the mesos master is available at:

     http://localhost:5050

-After the containers have stopped, the mesos log directory needs to be cleaned manually.
-It is best to run this before running docker-compose.

-    sudo rm -rf /tmp/mesos/*

-Docker compose will also automatically reuse exited containers.
-This may be useful if you want to restart a task on the queue, but most times starting the test cluster without existing state is better.
-Run the following to clear any exited containers.

-    docker rm $(docker ps --filter status=exited -q)
+## Running a local LAVA server

+The start script supports initial LAVA database setup and running the lava server alongside the other wraxl components

+    cd wraxl-scheduler
+    ./start_test_wraxl_cluster.sh --rm --registry <registry> \
+      --file wraxl_local_sched.yml --with-lava

+The only missing part is the initial devices which cannot be created until the lava-server starts.
+Once started run the following to create the initial devices:

+    docker exec -it wraxlscheduler_lava-server_1 lava-server manage \
+        create_wraxl_worker --hostname $HOSTNAME

+This will create the devices with a device hostname prefix that matches the mesos agent hostname.

 ## Running the Scheduler